bigai-nlco/ReflectEvo/README.md

   "first_trial_answer": "", // Use the 'generated_answer' field from 'trial 1'
   "second_trial_reasoning": "", // Use the 'reasoning' field from 'trial 2'
   "second_trial_answer": "", // Use the 'generated_answer' field from 'trial 2'
-  "reflections": "", // Use the 'reflection' field from 'trial 2' "reason_prompt": [ // Use the 'reasoning_prompt' field from 'trial 1'
+  "reflections": "", // Use the 'reflections' field from 'trial 2' "reason_prompt": [ // Use the 'reasoning_prompt' field from 'trial 1'
     "",
     ""